-Number Statement √/×
+Number Statement √ / ×

 1. I often produce off-the-cuff ideas that at first might

 seem silly or half-baked.

 2. I am thorough and methodical.

 3. I am normally the one who initiates conversations.

 4. I enjoy watching people.

 5. I am flexible and open-minded.

 6. I am careful and cautious.

 7. I like to try new and different things without too much

 preparation.

 8. I investigate a new topic or process in depth before

 trying it.

 9. I am happy to have a go at new things.

 10. I draw up lists up possible courses of actions when

 starting a new project.

 11. I like to get involved and to participate.

 12. I like to read and observe.

 13. I am loud and outgoing.

 14. I am quiet and somewhat shy.

 15. I make quick and bold decisions.

 16. I make cautious and logical decisions.

 17. I speak slowly, after thinking.

 18. I speak fast, while thinking.

 19. I ask probing questions when learning a new subject.

-20. 0.
-I am good at picking up hints and techniques from
+20. I am good at picking up hints and techniques from

 other people.

 21. I am rational and logical.

 22. I am practical and down to earth.

 23. I plan events down to the last detail.

-1

-24. I like realistic, but flexible plans.
+l like realistic, but flexible plans.

-25. I like to know the right answers before trying something
+I like to know the right answers before trying something

 new.

-26. I try things out by practicing to see if they work.
+I try things out by practicing to see if they work.

-27. 27.
 I analyse reports to find the basic assumptions and

 inconsistencies.

-28. I rely upon others to give me the basic gist of reports.
+I rely upon others to give me the basic gist of reports.

-29. I prefer working alone.
+I prefer working alone.

-30. I enjoy working with others.
+I enjoy working with others.

-31. Others would describe me as serious, reserved and
+Others would describe me as serious, reserved and

 formal.

-32. Others would describe me as verbal, expressive and
+Others would describe me as verbal, expressive and

 informal.

-33. I use facts to make decisions.
+I use facts to make decisions.

-34. I use feelings to make decisions.
+I use feelings to make decisions.

-35. I am difficult to get to know.
+I am difficult to get to know.

-36. I am easy to get to know.
+I am easy to get to know.

+new.I try things out by practicing to see if they work.I analyse reports to find the basic assumptions and inconsistencies.I rely upon others to give me the basic gist of reports.I prefer working alone.I enjoy working with others.Others would describe me as serious, reserved and formal.Others would describe me as verbal, expressive and informal.I use facts to make decisions.I use feelings to make decisions.I am difficult to get to know.